 “The party does not forget!”

-JANUARY 2015: The Ohrid SOS citizens’ initiative is formed from a group of scientists, activists, NGO leaders and concerned citizens in response to plans to drain Studenchishte Marsh, the last remains of a vital Lake Ohrid wetland that functions as a natural filter maintaining the extremely specific water conditions to which the ancient lake’s ecosystems have evolved.
-The movement soon expands to oppose multiple proposed projects for the region including an EBRD-financed express road, ski-resort and multiple shoreline development zones in National Park Galichica.
+January 2015: The Ohrid SOS Citizens' Initiative is a group of scientists, activists, NGO leaders, and concerned citizens acting in response to plans to drain the Studenchishte Marsh, the last remains of vital Lake Ohrid that function as a natural filter to maintain the extremely specific water conditions that the ancient lake's ecosystems have evolved.
+The movement soon expanded to oppose multiple proposed projects for the region, including the EBRD-financed express road, the ski resort, and multiple shoreline development zones in the Galichica National Park.

-Following an assembly meeting in March 2015 at the Municipality of Ohrid to discuss drainage of Studenchishte Marsh, at which attempts are made to ridicule Ohrid SOS and thereby shut down its contribution, one activist is advised not to interfere in the wetland issue by a member of the Republic of Macedonia’s ruling party.
-The same activist is also informed that the ruling party “does not forget”, interpreted as a warning of future consequences should his involvement with the Ohrid SOS initiative continue.
+Following an assembly meeting in March 2015 at the Municipality of Ohrid was the drainage of the Studenchishte Marsh, at which the Ohrid SOS ridicule was made, as well as the shut down of its contribution.
+One activist was advised not to interfere in the wetland issue by a member of the Republic of Macedonia's ruling party.
+The same activist was also informed that the ruling party "does not forget," which was interpreted as a warning of the future consequences of his involvement with the Ohrid SOS initiative continue.

 Criminal charges and threats against Ohrid SOS activists

-FEBRUARY 2016: Ilina Arsova, a prominent Ohrid SOS activist, artist and sportswoman, is invited for questioning with Ohrid Police in response to complaints brought by the Municipality of Ohrid, key drivers of plans to urbanize the environmentally sensitive Lake Ohrid shoreline and drain the Studenchishte Marsh wetland.
-Police questions center on the activist’s peaceful activities to oppose construction of an artificial beach complex in the village of Lagadin and associated urbanization.
-Criminal charges—later discontinued—are brought against Arsova.
-It is believed that her demands in the name of the people of Lagadin for access to information regarding plans for the village was the motivating factor in attempts to pressurize and criminalize her.
+February 2016: Ilina Arsova, an Ohrid SOS activist, artist, and sportswoman, is invited to question Ohrid Police in response to complaints by the Ohrid Municipality, key drivers of urbanization in the environmentally sensitive Lake Ohrid shoreline and drainage of the Studenchishte marsh wetland.
+The center of the activist's peaceful activities is around the construction of an artificial beach complex in the village of Lagadin and the associated urbanization.
+Criminal charges-- later dropped-- are brought against Arsova.
+It is believed to be in the name of the people of Lagadin that access to the information about the village's motivating factor in the pressurized and criminalized games is granted.

-JUNE 2016:, Threats are received by Ohrid SOS members after the initiative releases a public criticism of an organized 4x4 event that saw a convoy of thrill-seeking off-road vehicles cut through the mountain habitats of National Park Galichica.
-A photograph of one activist is intimidatingly shared online, while the aforementioned Ilina Arsova is obliquely told by supporters of the 4x4 event that they know the remote locations where she spends her free time.
-The convoy had been strongly supported by the Municipality of Ohrid and officially started by the Ohrid mayor.
+June 2016: Threats are coming from Ohrid SOS members after the launch of the public criticism of a 4x4 event that saw the thrill-seeking off-road vehicles cut through the mountain habitats of Galichica National Park.
+A photo of one activist is shared online, while the aforementioned Ilina Arsova has been told by the supporters of the 4x4 event that they know of the remote locations where she spends her free time.
+The convoy had been strongly supported by the Municipality of Ohrid and the Ohrid Mayor.

-JULY 2016: When photographing and recording the slaughter of trees, an Ohrid SOS activist is intimidated by public service workers, who verbally abuse and attempt to assault him, threatening to break his mobile phone.
-A similar incident in the same month sees the same activist verbally abused by public service workers again as he records further tree-cutting.
+July 2016: The public service workers were not happy about a photo of the Ohrid SOS activist with the trees.
+They verbally abused and attempted to assault him, while threatening to break his mobile phone.
+A similar incident in the same month shows the same activist as a public service worker again and with greater tree-felling records.

 A fake news campaign

-JULY 2016 & ONGOING: A campaign of fake news and personal attacks against Ohrid SOS activists is disseminated by the local media outlet, Ohrid1, owned by Megastar Productions, the same PR company as provides services to the Municipality of Ohrid’s Mayor Bakracheski, a key political figure backing environmentally reckless developments in the Ohrid region.
-The fake news largely takes the form of fabricated press releases sourced to a deceptive email account and signed by an unknown character named Fidan Zulfi, whose name is nowhere to be found in the official records of the Civil Registry of the Republic of Macedonia.
-Zulfi falsely claims to be the leader of Ohrid SOS and speaks on its behalf.
-He intimates financial scandal and presents the SOS initiative as extremist, divided, and out of touch with reality in a clear attempt to damage its reputation with the public, destabilize and defocus its operations, and distract attention away from the important issues it publicizes.
+July 2016 & after: A fragment of fake news and personal attacks against Ohrid SOS activists is disseminated by local media outlet, Ohrid1, owned by Megastar Productions backing environmentally reckless developments in the Ohrid region.
+The fake news largely takes the form of fabricated press releases sourced to a deceptive email account and signed by Fidan Zulfi's unknown character, whose name is now found in the official records of the Republic of Macedonia.
+Zulfi falsely claims to be the leader of Ohrid SOS and to speak on its behalf.
+He intimates financial scandal and presents the SOS initiative as extremist, divided, and out of touch with reality in a clear attempt to damage it with the public, destabilize and defocus its operations, and distract attention away from the important issues it publicizes.
 The personal attacks include the defamation of SOS activist Ilina Arsova, whose private property is mentioned as a subject of threat.
-One particularly ominous dissemination also redirects members of the public to an email account that has been covertly established to impersonate Ohrid SOS, while intimating that activists may face prosecution for using the initiative’s identity.
-When informed by Ohrid SOS that it is publishing fabricated press releases, Ohrid1 neither removes the offending material nor desists from future publications from the same source.
-They remain available online to the present day.
+One particularly ominous dissemination also redirects the public to an email account that has been established by an Ohrid SOS impersonate, while intimating that activists may have a face for the initiative's identity.

 Forms of silent and indirect persecution

-Reprisals to citizens who disagree with Macedonia’s authorities have in the past couple of years included abuse of employment procedures; weaponization of inspections and fines to private businesses; and uneven use of administrative/tax processes.
-Such measures are sometimes applied to family members instead of the target citizen directly.
-This discourages active public support for initiatives like Ohrid SOS, who are willing to speak out against government plans.
-Meanwhile, media has been subject to control, and the right to freely access information held by institutions has been violated with some requests for necessary documentation completely ignored.
+Reprisals against citizens who disagree with Macedonia's authorities, in the past couple of years, include abuse of employment procedures; such measures are sometimes applied to the family members, instead of the target citizen directly.
+This discourages active public support for Ohrid SOS, who is willing to speak out against government plans.
+Meanwhile, the media has been subjected to control, and the right to freely accessed information has been violated, with some requests for necessary documentation being completely ignored.